dokku-alt/dokku-alt/README.md

 gitreceive
 ==========

-Tool that sets up a git server for running scripts or hitting HTTP endpoints when you push code to it.
+A tool that sets up a git user that let's you run scripts or hit HTTP endpoints when you push code to it.

 ## Requirements